Batmanabcdefg/AbaqusTraining/01_Lesson/readme.tex.md

 ## Viewing results

-After running the analysis as described in [Lesson 0](./../00_Lesson), we are ready to view the results using Abaqus Viewer.
+After submitting the analysis job as described in [Lesson 0](./../00_Lesson), and the analysis is completed, we are ready to view the results using Abaqus Viewer.
 In this lesson, we will verify:

 * **Stresses**.
 The first obvious check that we can make is to confirm that we applied the correct stress value $0.13$.
 This can be confirmed by visualizing the stress in the (vertical) $Z$ direction $S_{33}$, which should be -0.13 (compressive).